Pedestrian Accident Lawyer in Allentown, PA

 Alcohol Involvement

 Nearly 50% of 2019 traffic incidents resulting in pedestrian fatalities involved alcohol on the part of either the driver or pedestrian.
-A blood alcohol level of 0.08 or higher can diminish a pedestrian or driver’s ability to make decisions, slow reaction time, and impact judgment.
-According to the National Highway Traffic Safety Association, approximately one-third of all U.S. car crash fatalities involve drunk drivers.
+A blood alcohol level of 0.08 or higher can diminish a pedestrian’s or driver’s ability to make decisions, slow reaction time, and affect judgment.
+Approximately one-third of all U.S. car crash fatalities involve drunk drivers.

 Vehicle Type

-Passenger cars account for the largest portion of the total number of passenger vs pedestrian accidents.
+Passenger cars account for the largest share of passenger vs. pedestrian accidents.
 Fatalities increased over time for SUVs through 2019, according to the GHSA.

 Speed Of Vehicle

-According to the AAA Foundation for Traffic Safety, the average risk of severe injury in a pedestrian accident reaches 10% at an impact speed of 16 mph and increases accordingly as speed of the vehicle increases:
+According to the AAA Foundation for Traffic Safety, the average risk of severe injury in a pedestrian accident reaches 10% at an impact speed of 16 mph.
+It increases accordingly as the speed of the vehicle increases:

 These numbers are similar for fatality averages by speed.